WoWAnalyzer/WoWAnalyzer/README.md

 # License

 You are free to use pieces of this project for your own open source non-commercial projects.
 Other uses will be assessed on a case-by-case basis.

+Usage of any API keys found in the source is not allowed.
+You must at all times use your own API keys.